koolphp/koolreport/README.md

-# _Notice_: We move our project to new repository at https://github.com/koolreport/core
+# We move to new repository https://github.com/koolreport/core

 # KoolReport